coreBOS/coreBOSDocumentation/user/pages/04.user-manual/coreboscyp/item.md

 This is similar to the question above.
 This module gives you a starting point from which you can adapt to your company, the exact same philosophy we follow with the whole coreBOS application.

 In this case I would not recommend creating two invoice for the same concept.
 What we usually do to follow partial payments is add some process to the invoice.
-Each time a payment is registered against an invoice we update a new custom field called “Amount Due”, once you have this field you can report and easily obtain invoices with some pending amount.
+Each time a payment is registered against an invoice we update a new custom field called "Amount Due", once you have this field you can report and easily obtain invoices with some pending amount.
 We then add some more process and change the status of the invoice to Paid once the amount due falls to zero.
-So our “most used” implementation creates invoices as you usually do in coreBOS and then the payments module registers the payments made to control the pending invoices and their state.
+So our "most used" implementation creates invoices as you usually do in coreBOS and then the payments module registers the payments made to control the pending invoices and their state.

 Although this is what I would recommend and seems to be the easiest way to use the module we can adapt it to your specific business process needs in any way you may see fit.